lyz-code/blue-book/docs/devops/helm/helm_secrets.md

 ## Add or remove keys

-Until [this helm-secrets
-issue](https://github.com/futuresimple/helm-secrets/issues/147) has been solved, if you want to add or remove PGP keys from `.sops.yaml`, you need to execute `sops updatekeys -y` for each `secrets.yaml` file in the repository.
+If you want to add or remove PGP keys from `.sops.yaml`, you need to execute `sops updatekeys -y` for each `secrets.yaml` file in the repository. [`helm-secrets` won't make this process easier for you](https://github.com/jkroepke/helm-secrets/issues/233).

 Check [sops
 documentation](https://github.com/mozilla/sops#adding-and-removing-keys) for